cape-optional/MSOE_ARC_Guide/docs/remoterig.md

 ## Overview & Purpose

 Previous to the Great Exodus of 2018, our club room was located on the third floor of the CC, on the East facing wall.
-This was conveninet for us because all our antennas were essentially immediately above our room, making it simple and easy for the coax to be send down through a PVC pipe into the room, and from there attached to the radios.
+This was convenient for us because all our antennas were essentially immediately above our room, making it simple and easy for the coax to be sent down through a PVC pipe into the room, and from there attached to the radios.

 When then-Dean of Students Kip Kussman decided the school needed more office space, we were forced to move from this room in the CC and transfer our equipment to our current room in MLH.
 Thankfully we were given this new space, but it presented new problems to overcome.
 For instance, our antennas were not movable, and they were now a city block away, still on top of the CC.
 To get around this issue, we implemented a network link system, hereafter known as RemoteRig.
 This setup allows an operator in the MLH club room on the Yeasu FT-950 to seamlessly control the radio with all functionality, while remote-controlling an identical setup in the CC, which is where the antennas are actually connected, and where the RF is actually radiated.